communitybridge/easycla/docs/Add-GitHub-Repositories-to-CLA-Monitoring-or-Remove-Them-From-CLA-Monitoring.md

    **REMOVE** removes the repository from the CLA group and CLA monitoring.
 After you remove a repository, the ADD option appears next to the repository.

-   DISABLED indicates that the repository has been configured for another CLA group, and thus cannot be configured for the selected CLA group.
+   DISABLED indicates that the repository has been configured for another CLA group and thus cannot be configured for the selected CLA group.

 1. Click **CLOSE**.

    The CLA Management Console appears.
-Repositories shows a checkmark next to each repository that the EasyCLA Application will monitor for the organization and the CLA group.
+Repositories shows a checkmark next to each repository that EasyCLA will monitor for the organization and the CLA group.

    ![CLA GitHub Repositories](imgs/CLA-GitHub-Repositories.png)